LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 #.
 You can explore introcs-csharp/projects to see our MonoDevelop projects.
 Just launch
    MonoDevelop, browse to the introcs-csharp/projects folder and you can load the GCD example solution.

+   You can use the MonoDevelop import instruction to copy a project or file into your MonoDevelop Solution from ours.

 #.
 There are other folders, too.
 The ``rst`` folder contains the "source code" for the
    notes themselves.
 The ``devel`` folder contains scripts to build the HTML, PDF, and ePub